-The MEMP has been prepared by the Wangaratta Municipal Management Planning Committee, which includes community representation (see previous section of this MEMP Part 3.2.1).
+The MEMP has been prepared by the Wangaratta Municipal Management Planning Committee (see previous section of this MEMP Part 3.2.1).
 During the CERA review (See Part 4.3 of this plan), MEMPC members are directed to perform the risk assessment with a 'community lens', not just in the sense of their substantive host agency / organisation.